H1ghBre4k3r/y-lang/README.md

 - `str` for string **constants**
 - `bool` for boolean values
 - `void` for "empty" values
+- functions (see later for information on how to declare a function type)

 More complex types are subject for futures features.